wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 exist.
 We can build indexes that evolve and can capture a type of semantic meaning for what we are searching for.

-So, as Seltzer argues, we should very much replace directory-based filesystems on this idea.
+So, as Seltzer argues in 2009, we should very much replace directory-based filesystems on this idea.
 Directory-based filesystem designs are called "named-addressed" or "location-addressed" systems.
 These tag-based systems are called "content-addressed" or "associative-storage" systems.
 Where the data is looked up based on some description or representation of the data itself and not on any arbitrary name.